ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 ## 3d Plot

-The '3d Plot' displays the ride data in a 3d graphics - which you can zoom and rotate.
+The '3d Plot' displays the activity data in a 3d graphics - which you can zoom and rotate.

 ![3d Plot](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/3d_Plot.jpg)